JGESA COVID-19 Resources

 JGESA students will still be expected to read, practice math in Khan Academy, and work on projects daily.
 The JGESA project-based learning model lends itself well to a Distance Learning model.
 Our students are already well versed in designing and doing their own projects with Advisor guidance.
 This guidance will continue, simply online or via phone rather than in person.
+Attendance and engagement is expected during distance learning just as when students are in-person.
+Students need to engage daily with their Advisor and demonstrate work completion to be considered in attendance.

 Advisors will be doing daily Advisory with students.
 They will also be checking-in with individual students on a scheduled basis.
 Emails will be coming out to each student from his/her Advisor to let them know when and how to plan to connect.